Can AR Embedded Visualizations Foster Appropriate Reliance on AI in Spatial Decision-Making? A Comparative Study of AR X-Ray vs. 2D Minimap: Study Rationale

 Given that spatial decision-making inherently involves interpreting spatial relationships, an effective decision support tool must present relevant data within its spatial context.
 Thus, we select map-based visualizations as the foundational interface for our study.
-We are particularly interested in how different visualization paradigms -- \textbf{traditional 2D vs. embedded} -- influence users' decision-making processes.
-Therefore, we choose two representative visualization methods: a conventional 2D minimap and an AR see-through visualization.
+We are particularly interested in how \textbf{embedded visualizations} influence users' decision-making processes.
+Therefore, we choose two representative visualization methods: a Minimap and a X-ray.
 Below, we discuss the rationale behind choosing these two methods and briefly highlight alternative visualization approaches.

-\para{2D Minimap.} 2D minimap is perhaps the most widely adopted map-based visualizations on traditional flat-screens.
-It presents the spatial environment as a simplified, abstracted, top-down representation, upon which additional data can be annotated (e.g., Google Maps\footnote{\url{https://maps.google.com}}).
-For indoor environments spanning multiple floors, 2D minimap often employs separate layers for each floor, indicating spatial relationships through key landmarks such as stairways or elevators.
-2D minimap is well-established and require minimal training, making them a suitable baseline for comparison.
-In our study, we implement a minimap (\autoref{fig:teaser} Left) that shows the spatial distribution of multiple targets and their associated data (i.e., number of people in line) using glyphs.
+\para{Minimap.} 2D Minimap is perhaps the most widely adopted map-based visualization on traditional flat-screens.
+It presents the spatial environment as a simplified, abstracted, top-down representation, upon which additional data can be annotated, \carton{such as} Google Maps.
+For indoor environments spanning multiple floors, 2D Minimaps often employ separate layers for each floor, indicating spatial relationships through key landmarks such as stairways or elevators.
+The use of 2D Minimap is well-established and requires minimal training, making them a suitable baseline for comparison.
+In our study, we implement a Minimap (\autoref{fig:teaser} Right) that shows the spatial distribution of multiple targets and their associated data using glyphs.

-\para{AR See-Through.} Given our task focuses on large-scale indoor environments, we select AR See-Through (\autoref{fig:teaser} Right) as our embedded visualizations, which overlays a 1:1 scale 3D map on the real-world.
-It allows users see the interior layouts or objects behind walls, as if they had ``X-ray'' vision~\cite{Livingston2013PursuitO}, and has been widely used in applications like navigation~\cite{XUImroveIndoorWayfinding} and construction~\cite{Soria2018AugmentedAV}.
-For our study, we follow previous similar research~\cite{XU2021Seethroughwalls, XUARteambasedsearch, XUImroveIndoorWayfinding} that visualize a building’s indoor layout, multiple targets (represented as cubes), and their associated data (i.e., the number of people in line) using virtual avatars.
+\para{X-Ray.} Given our task focuses on large-scale indoor environments, we select AR X-ray (\autoref{fig:teaser} Left) as our embedded visualizations, which overlays a 1:1 scale 3D map on the real-world.
+It allows users see the interior layouts or objects behind walls, as if they had ``X-ray'' vision~\cite{Livingston2013PursuitO}, which has been widely used in applications like navigation~\cite{XUImroveIndoorWayfinding} and construction~\cite{Soria2018AugmentedAV}.
+For our study, we follow previous similar research\final{~\cite{XUImroveIndoorWayfinding}} and portray the building’s indoor layout, along with multiple targets (represented as cubes), and their associated data \final{(the number of people in line)} using virtual avatars.